inkoalawetrust/Smart-Marines/readme.md

   - Orange
   - Pink
   - Random (Randomly pick a color.)
 - Can have a randomized personality, that gives the marine a random armor color, different attention spans and chances to throw a grenade etc. Adding a custom value to a user variable prevents it from being randomied.
+(Unfinished)
 - Most of the marines' behaviour can be configured on a per actor basis using user variables.
+(Unfinished)
 - They also have a rifle that they sometimes drop, which you can pick up and use yourself.
   - The rifle fires bursts of 5 rounds, and needs reloading after firing 20 rounds, just like when the marines use them.
 You can reload before the magazine fully runs out too.
   - It also features animated digital sights complete with an animation for looking in and out of them, using the sights increased you accuracy as well.